mfenerich/duplicate-letter-fest/README.md

 - **Configurable Animation**: Adjust speed (`--fast`), height (`--height N`), or disable animation completely (`--no-animation`).
 - **Verbose Debugging**: Enable `--verbose` to see per-character count logs.
 - **Memory Profiling**: Use `--mem-profile` to display current and peak memory usage of the duplicate‑finding algorithm.
-- **Non‑Overlapping Layout**: Balloons are evenly spaced to avoid overlap.
 - **In‑Window Summary**: After animation, a summary of input, duplicates, time, and memory stats appears in the same terminal buffer.
 - **Static Type Checking**: Comprehensive type annotations with mypy validation.
 - **Code Quality Tools**: Integrated Black, isort, flake8, and pre-commit hooks.